macroenergy/Dolphyn.jl/Example_Systems/2020_NoEC/README.md

-# Small New England: Three Zones
+# 2020_NOEC

-**SmallNewEngland** is set of a simplified versions of the more detailed example system RealSystemExample.
-It is condensed for easy comprehension and quick testing of different components of the GenX. **SmallNewEngland/ThreeZones**, a one-year example with hourly resolution, contains zones representing Massachusetts, Connecticut, and Maine.
-The ten represented resources include only natural gas, solar PV, wind, and lithium-ion battery storage.
+**2020_NOEC** is a power model for the EU for the year 2020.
+It contains a power model with hourly resolution, contains zones representing Belgium, Germany, Denmark, France, Great Britain, the Netherlands, Sweden, and Norway.
+The represented resources include nuclear, coal, hydro, oil,, PHS, natural gas, solar PV, and wind.
+It does not allow for expansion, and is meant for baseline model validation.

-To run the model, first navigate to the example directory at `GenX/Example_Systems/SmallNewEngland/ThreeZones`:
+To run the model, first navigate to the example directory at `DOLPHYN-dev/Example_Systems/2020_NOEC`:

-`cd("Example_Systems/SmallNewEngland/ThreeZones")`
+`cd("Example_Systems/2020_NOEC")`

-Next, ensure that your settings in `GenX_settings.yml` are correct.
+Next, ensure that your settings in `global_model_settings.yml` and `GenX_settings.yml` are correct.
 The default settings use the solver Gurobi (`Solver: Gurobi`), time domain reduced input data (`TimeDomainReduction: 1`).
 Other optional policies include minimum capacity requirements, a capacity reserve margin, and more.
-A rate-based carbon cap of 50 gCO<sub>2</sub> per kWh is specified in the `CO2_cap.csv` input file.
+The CO2_cap.csv is not utilized in this case.

 Once the settings are confirmed, run the model with the `Run.jl` script in the example directory: